School of Nursing

 933 Health Care Quality and Patient Outcomes: Conceptual and Empirical Approaches (3).
 Prerequisite, NURS 976.
 Permission of the instructor for students lacking the prerequisite.
 Examines literature on quality of care -- effectiveness, safety, efficiency, equity, timeliness, and patient-centeredness.
 Critically evaluates conceptual frameworks, research designs, sources of data, analytic approaches, and implications for health care policy.

-942 Practice Inquiry Seminar II (1).
-Prerequisite, NURS 941.
-Seminar focused on design and implementation issues related to the practice inquiry project.
+942 Practice Inquiry Seminar II and Residency (2).
+Pre- or corequisites, NURS 778, 779, and 941.
+Permission of the instructor for students lacking the prerequisites or corequisites.
+Seminar and residency focused on design implementation and leadership issues related to planning the DNP project.

-943 Practice Inquiry Seminar III (1).
-Prerequisites, NURS 941 and 942.
-Seminar focused on issues related to the implementation, evaluation, and dissemination of findings of the practice inquiry project.
+943 Practice Inquiry Seminar III and Residency (2).
+Prerequisites, NURS 778, 779, 941 and 942.
+Seminar and residency focused on issues related to the implementation, evaluation, and dissemination of findings of the DNP project.

 950 Analysis of the Academic Role in Nursing Education (3).
 Knowledge, theories, and skills necessary for transition into an academic teaching role in university schools of nursing.
 Particular emphasis on the teaching-learning process as used in higher education.